10 Classic Movies People Lie About Watching

 Since this trilogy has a cult-like following, people might have heard through the grapevine about the infamous horse or baptism scenes, or various other fun facts about this film series.
 Knowing all of that information, however, doesn’t mean someone’s actually seen the movie.
 One reason people might put off watching this classic mafia film is that the first installment is 175 minutes long.
 That said, the cast alone—including Marlon Brando, Al Pacino, James Caan, Robert Duvall, and Diane Keaton—is reason enough to tune in.

 Don’t let the black and white picture in this film scare you off; the engaging storyline will hold your attention more than any wild graphics could.
 This classic 1940’s film works backward—the story starts with the death of the main character and then follows the events that lead to his eventual demise.
 Reporters try to decipher the meaning of his last words.
 The storyline is reportedly loosely based off of real-life newspaper tycoon William Randolph Hearst.
-Here are the top 10 books everyone lies about reading.

 Gone With The Wind